bob-cd/bob-cd.github.io/pages/why-bob.md

 ## Bob vs the rest of the CI tools

-I am primarily a server side dev dealing with a lot for DevOps tools almost everyday and specially CI servers.
-Some of the pain points I see in systems like Jenkins and GoCD are:
+Some of the perceived pain points in the currently established CI/CD systems:

 - The plugin architecture.
 They are mainly to be extended via JARs which are loaded by the main process.
 This presents the following issues:
 	- Bugs and vulnerabilities in the plugin.
 Most if not all of the plugins we use for these systems are the primary root cause for much of the CVEs.
 Also a badly written plugin can bring the whole thing down.